 This is the second part of our series "Digitalisation 2021".
-In the other articles, learn about digitalisation in the fields of sales, marketing, logistics, finance, procurement, production and controlling.
+In the other articles, learn about digitalisation in the fields of sales, marketing, logistics, finance, procurement, manufacturing and controlling.
 The focus of this article is on digitalisation in IT security.

 Do you still remember?
 In 2015, the German parliament was successfully attacked by hackers.
 In 2017, the ransomware WannaCry attacked and paralyzed more than 100,000 computers in 150 countries.
 Car factories could no longer produce, and computers and MRI scanners in hospitals stood still.
 But the world's most threatening cyberattack happened in 2010, when the Stuxnet computer worm was deployed and manipulated the controls and motors of Siemens industrial equipment.
 This was a targeted attack on uranium centrifuges at enrichment plants and on Iran's nuclear program, which has been set back for years as a result.